 By Steven D. Miller

 America was founded by those who ordained and established the Constitution FOR — not of — the United States of America.
 Ordain is a religious term.
 They were endowed by their Creator with unalienable rights.
+Governments are instituted among men to secure those God-given rights.
 The U.S. was not founded by atheists or agnostics.

 Liberals will say that the Constitution is a living document, and that it is reinterpreted whenever we vote for a new law.